 Thanks to my easy Gluten Free No-Knead Focaccia Bread recipe you can now create this traditional Italian bread at home.
 It is light, fluffy, and perfect for sandwiches or as a side dish.
+This gluten free focaccia is also dairy-free.
 If you have never made bread before, this is gluten free focaccia recipe the perfect beginner recipe.
 All you have to do is mix the ingredients and allow the dough to rise overnight in your refrigerator.
 The result is flavorful vegan gluten-free bread with a crisp exterior and super fluffy tender, slightly chewy crumb.

 Make sure to check out my other gluten-free bread recipes which also call for Caputo Fioreglut flour: Gluten Free Dinner Rolls and Gluten Free Focaccia Pizza